-Spiral Dives
+C Spiral Dives

 If you turn your glider in a series of tightening 360's it will enter a spiral dive.
 This will result in rapid height loss.
 To initiate a spiral, look and lean in to the direction you want to turn, then smoothly pull down on the inside brake.
-The Magnum 3 will first turn almost 360 degrees before it drops into the spiral.
+The Wisp will first turn almost 360 degrees before it drops into the spiral.
 Once in the spiral you should re-centre your weight shift and apply a little outside brake to keep the outer wing tip pressured and inflated.

-Safe descent rates of more than 8m/s are possible in a spiral dive, but beyond these rates the associated high speeds and G-forces can be very disorientating.
+Safe descent rates of more than 8m/s (1600 ft/min approx.) are possible in a spiral dive, but at these rates the associated high speeds and G-forces can be disorientating.
 Always pay particular attention to your altitude.
 To exit the spiral dive, move your weight shift to the outside whilst smoothly releasing the inside brake.
-As the wing decelerates allow it to continue to turn until enough energy is lost to return to level flight without an excessive climb and associated surge.
+As the Wisp decelerates allow it to continue to turn until enough energy is lost to return to level flight without an excessive climb and surge.

-The Magnum 3 will normally exit a spiral dive spontaneously, however certain parameters could influence its behaviour and the wing remain stable.
-These include: very tight chest strap settings; total weight in flight outside of the certified weight range; or being in a very deeply engaged spiral dive with a very high sink rate >14m/s.
+The Wisp shows no tendency to remain stable in a spiral dive, however certain parameters could influence its behaviour including: very tight chest strap settings, total weight in flight outside of the certified weight range, or being in a very deep spiral at a very high sink rate >14m/s.
 You should always be prepared to pilot the wing out of a spiral dive with opposite weight shift and a smooth application of the brake, the rotational speed will then start to reduce and the glider will resume normal flight.
 Never attempt to recover from a spiral with hard or quick opposite inputs as this will result in an aggressive climb and surge.